Linux Workstations Debian

 • NFS: Local filesystems (such as /scratch) will no longer be exported via NFS by default, due to the lack of access restrictions for NFS exports (all D-PHYS users may write to it from anywhere).
 This is only available on request by the hardware/storage-device owner, if they agree with the limitations.

-• Nvidia: the latest version 5xx (550+) driver will be the only installable driver for Debian 12 bookworm.
+• Nvidia: the latest version 5xx (550+) driver is the only official installable driver for Debian 12 bookworm.
 Support for older GPUs (about 10 years, requiring 470 or 390 legacy drivers) was dropped by Nvidia for Debian 12.
-If your nvidia GPU does not support the latest driver version, we will install the opensource nouveau driver, which may lead to degraded performance or stability.
+If your nvidia GPU does not support the latest driver version, we will install the Debian packaged 470 Tesla driver for supported GPUs and for everything older we will install the opensource nouveau driver, which may lead to degraded performance or instability.
 To avoid that, a GPU upgrade is required.
 Refer to the list of supported GPUs on the nvidia unix drivers page and navigate to: Latest Production Branch Version: 5xx.xx.xx > Supported Products.
 We are also happy to help you if are unsure what to do, just contact us.
 Refer to Nvidia drivers for details.

 • Cuda: the default cuda version installed on the system will always be the latest minor stable version that is compatible with our currently deployed production branch driver.
 This currently is cuda version 12.x.
 Refer to System CUDA version for details.